DGTCentaurMods/DGTCentaurMods/README.md

 eBoard Emulation - Revelation II.
 Enables you to use the DGT Centaur as if it was a bluetooth DGT eboard with apps, rabbit plugin, Livechess, etc

-Online Gameplay - Lichess (can be buggy, API key must currently be manually set in config.py)
+Online Gameplay - Lichess (can be buggy)

 Web Interface - Shows live view of chessboard in a browser

+PGN Download - For all played games from web interface

+Game Analysis - Simple playback/analysis of played games from web interface.

 Streaming Video - On the web interface /video provides a live mjpeg stream (for example for live streaming in OBS)